kshaffer/cognition/week3.md

 - *Music and Memory*, Chapter 7, "Categories"
 - *Music and Memory*, Chapter 12, "Rhythm"

-For **Tuesday, June 16, 8am MDT,** submit votes for your colleagues' core concept videos from Week 2 on D2L.
+For **Wednesday, June 17, 8am MDT,** submit votes for your colleagues' core concept videos from Week 2 on D2L.
 For at least two of the concepts, leave a substantive, positive comment under the video that you like best for each concept.
 See the [Assignment guide](/assessments/) for further details.
 (These will be posted before the weekend.)

 For **Wednesday, June 17, 8am MDT,** submit three written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
 These relationships should each involve at least one concept from Week 2.
 (Connections between two Week 2 concepts, or between one Week 2 concept and one Week 1 concept are both fair game.)
 See the [Assignment guide](/assessments/) for details on the expectations and collaborative opportunities for this assignment.